vishnushiri02/SARS-Cov2/notes/Analysing_variant_trends.md

 ## XBB(omicron)

-+ India has the highest frequency(21%) while other countries have frequnency less than 2%
++ India and Germany  records the high frequencies 70.92%,50% respectively, while other countries have frequnency less than 20%
-+ Not observed in Norway and Canada
-+ Longest trend in USA sep22-Aug23 But the highest frequency recorded is 1%

 B.1.429(Epsilon), B.1.525(Eta), B.1.526(Iota), C.37(Lambda), B.1.621(Mu), P.3(Theta), P.2(Zeta), B.1.640 No data for these variants.